stephen-cpe/meteoric-garden-shop-v4/README.md

    meteor run
    ```

-5. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3000`.
+Or `http://localhost:3000/admin` to access admin page.

 ## Default Admin Account